Sunrise Over the Taj: Our Stay at Agra’s Best Rooftop Hotel

 We are pleased to say that Lucky Guesthouse achieves all of these parameters to great effect, and we were very pleased with the room.

-Our only critique would be a lack of extra pillows for the bed, but that to one side, we can have no complaints at all.
+Our only critique would be a lack of extra pillows for the bed, but on to one hand, we can have no complaints at all.

 There are several room options to choose from, as shown on the graphic below.